Hearing what customers say about you on social media can be an invaluable tool, but how can you make the most of customer feedback?

 - Deal with negative feedback promptly.
 The more engaged you are, the less likely you are to have an online PR disaster.
 Investigate any complaints thoroughly and contact the customer directly to apologise or offer a solution if it is your fault.

 - Note what your customers want.
 If similar queries come up regularly, look at how they can be avoided by changing your processes.
-If this is not possible, add a ‘FAQ’ section to your website to answer regular queries.
+If this is not possible, add an FAQ section to your website to answer regular queries.

 - Change your customer service.
 Ensure that the person responsible for your customer service has access to your social media profiles.
 Pass good feedback on to the relevant team members.

 - Communicate changes to your employees.
-Some employees may not be comfortable with social networking, but explain to them the advantages of having an active online business presence.
-Train them to use social media, and set out a clear policy for anyone using ‘official’ Facebook or Twitter accounts.
+Train staff to use social media, and set out a clear policy for anyone using your Facebook or Twitter accounts.